 - 1. Mr. Tippie was employed by the Company from 1953 to 1970, and held several offices with the Company during that time, including as Executive Vice President-Finance, Secretary, Treasurer and Chief Financial Officer. - 2.
-Mr. Tippie is Chairman of the Board of Directors of Dover Motorsports, Inc. and Dover Downs Gaming and Entertainment, Inc., of both of which Mr. Randall Rollins is a director - 3.
-Mr. Tippie is the executor of the Estate of John W. Rollins, Sr., the uncle of Gary and Randall Rollins and the Trustee of the O. Wayne Rollins Foundation and of the Rollins Children's Trust.
+Mr. Tippie is Chairman of the Board of Directors of Dover Motorsports, Inc. and Dover Downs Gaming and Entertainment, Inc. Mr. Randall Rollins is also a director of these companies. - 3.
+Mr. Tippie is the Trustee of the O. Wayne Rollins Foundation and of the Rollins Children's Trust.
 O. Wayne Rollins is the father of Gary and Randall Rollins.
 The beneficiaries of the Rollins Children's Trust include immediate family members of Gary and Randall Rollins. - 4.
-Prior to its acquisition by Penske Truck Leasing, Mr. Tippie served as the Chairman and Mr. Gary Rollins served on the Board of Directors of Rollins Truck Leasing Corp. - 5.
-Until April 2004, Mr. Williams and Mr. Randall Rollins served together for nine years on the board of directors of SunTrust Banks, Inc. - 6.
 Each of Messrs.
-Looney, Tippie and Williams also serve on the Boards of RPC, Inc. and Marine Products Corporation, of which Messrs.
-Gary and Randall Rollins are directors and Mr. Randall Rollins is an executive officer, and voting control over which is held by a control group of which Randall and Gary Rollins are a part; and - 7.
-Messrs.
-Williams and Looney have overlapping social club memberships and charitable and educational institution affiliations with Mr. Randall Rollins.
+Looney, Tippie, Williams and Dismuke also serve on the Boards of RPC, Inc. and Marine Products Corporation, of which Messrs.
+Gary and Randall Rollins are directors and Mr. Randall Rollins is an executive officer, and voting control over which is held by a control group of which Randall and Gary Rollins are a part.

-As required by the Independence Guidelines, the Board of Directors unanimously concluded that the above-listed relationships would not affect the independent judgment of the respective members of the Audit Committee.
-All of the members are also independent under the heightened standards required for Audit Committee members.
+As required by the Independence Guidelines, the Board of Directors unanimously concluded that the above-listed relationships would not affect the independent judgment of the independent directors, based on their experience, character and independent means, and therefore do not preclude an independence determination.
+All of the members of the Audit Committee are also independent under the heightened standards required for Audit Committee members.

-In accordance with the NYSE corporate governance listing standards, Mr. Henry B. Tippie was elected as the Presiding director.
-The Company's non-employee directors meet at regularly scheduled executive sessions without management at which Mr. Tippie presides and had their first meeting in January 2005.
+In accordance with the NYSE corporate governance listing standards, Mr. Henry B. Tippie was elected as the Presiding Director.
+The Company's non-employee directors meet at regularly scheduled executive sessions without management.
+Mr. Tippie presides during these executive sessions.